tomyahu/xbox-controller-wrapper/README.md

 * Left Analog
 * Right Analog

-In the file the functions used are explained.
+In conf.py its explained how to map the controller to the keyboard and mouse.